agracio/electron-edge-js/README.md

 ## Version support policy

-### Electron officially support 3 latest released versions.
+### Electron officially supports 3 latest released versions.
 You can read more about Electron release schedule and support here [Electron Releases](https://www.electronjs.org/docs/latest/tutorial/electron-timelines)

 ### electron-edge-js support policy

 - Windows supports 6 latest Electron releases.
 - macOS comes precompiled with 6 latest Electron releases.
-When using Electron version that is not pre-compiled `electron-edge-js` binaries will be automaticaly compiled during `npm install`.
+When using Electron version that is not pre-compiled `electron-edge-js` binaries will be compiled during `npm install` using `node-gyp`.
-- Linux will will always compile `electron-edge-js` binaries during `npm install` for a given Electron version.
+- Linux will will always compile `electron-edge-js` binaries during `npm install` using `node-gyp`.

-- Due to `nan` module limitations versions prior to Electron 29 are not supported.
+#### NOTE: Due to `nan` module compatibility issues versions prior to **Electron 29** are not supported.

-#### NOTE: electron-edge-js does not support electron versions below v29 due to `nan` module compatibility.
 -----

-### Windows binaries pre-compiled for
+### Windows supported versions

 | Electron             |  x86/x64           | arm64              |
 | -------------------- |  ----------------- | ------------------ |